Building your dream arena is possible with a good plan.

 Dressage horses require grip and stability in their surface, while jumping horses need an arena that is firm enough to push off of yet cushioned enough to absorb the impact of landing.
 Horses in speed disciplines such as reining need footing that is loose enough to allow them to slide.
 Clearly, knowing exactly who and what you are designing for is critical before making any other decisions.

 When it comes to arenas, one size does not fit all.
-Again, consider the discipline you are designing for, the number of horses that will use the arena at once, and the amount of space available at your facility to dedicate for riding use.
+Again, consider the discipline you are designing for, the number of horses that will use the arena at once, and the amount of space available at your facility to dedicate for riding use to determine your desired riding arena size.
 Generally speaking, dressage arenas are smaller than those designed for jumping.
 A competition sized standard dressage arena is 20 meters by 60 meters (12,915 square feet) while a jumping arena may need to be 100’ by 200’ (20,000 square feet) to accommodate a full course.

 #3: Location, Location, Location